Lia Dekker

 Lia Dekker (born 24 January 1987) is a Dutch swimmer who specializes in breaststroke.
 Dekker holds the national record in the 200 metres breaststroke in the 50 m pool.
 She is the younger sister of Inge Dekker, 2008 Olympic champion in the 4×100 metre freestyle relay.

 Swimming career

 At the Dutch National Championships in June 2008, Dekker qualified for the European SC Championships 2008 in Rijeka, Croatia.
 A week before the European Championships, Dekker broke the national record in the 200 m breaststroke, which was set by Linda Moes during the 1988 Olympics in Seoul, South Korea.
-The day after she also lowered the national record in the 100 m breaststroke, held by Moniek Nijhuis since 2007.
+The day after she also claimed the national record in the 100 m breaststroke, held by Moniek Nijhuis since 2007.
 In Rijeka, Dekker placed 18th in the 100 m breaststroke and 20th in the 200 m breaststroke.
 At the Amsterdam Swim Cup 2009 she qualified herself for the 2009 World Aquatics Championships in Rome, Italy in the 100 m breaststroke, although she lost her national record to Nijhuis.
 In the 200 m breaststroke Dekker lowered her own national record by two seconds, but failed to qualify for Rome for this event.